Sealed PoE

 One KEM per record

 A single sealed-PoE item carries exactly one enc.kem; every slot uses that KEM's shape and KEK derivation.
-A file is all-classical or all-hybrid — slots of different KEMs MUST NOT appear in the same slots array, and a verifier MUST reject a record whose slot shapes are inconsistent with the declared enc.kem.
+A file is all-classical or all-hybrid — slots of different KEMs MUST NOT appear in the same slots array, and a verifier MUST reject a record whose slot shapes are inconsistent with the declared enc.kem (ENC_SLOT_INVALID_SHAPE).

 Recipient trial decryption